rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 - 2 Hardcopy Printers <Decwriter III - 180 cps and Diablo 1641- 45 cps)

-The  Cromemco Z2 system was first brought up in January 1978, and has worked reliablely since that time.
-Downtime on this system has almost wholely due to breakdown of new equipment added to system, as the infant mortality problem catches us too.
+The  Cromemco Z2 system was first brought up in January 1978, and has worked reliably since that time.
+Downtime on this system has almost wholly due to breakdown of new equipment added to system, as the infant mortality problem catches us too.

 This system has been running 24 hours a day seven days a week since May 1, 1980, and has given good performance.
 Under these conditions, we have found that floppies last about two months, with some brands better than others.
 As the system now runs off the hard disk, floppy wear will no longer be a concern.
 We did find that 5 1/4''  double sided drives simply could not take the pounding from a 24 hour a day system, and were initially forced to revert to single sided (which worked fine) and then to 8".
 We would strongly advise against using DD/DS 5 1/4" drives in a remote application.

 ## A Personal Recollection by Jud Newell - Spring 1986

 This section is summarized from Jud Newell's personal historical overview published in the vol. 1 # 6 CRS Newsletter of early 1986.

 Jud Newell purchased his first computer in 1977 which was a Cromemco Z2 black box as his choice was either the Z2 or a SOL-20.
 Disk I/O was handled by a Northstar Disk Unit.
 Nothing ever seemed to work for more than a week at a time.
-They went from 8k S-100 memory to 16k memory cards (note: I, RCL9,  paid $315 for 16k of 8 memory chips in January 1980 and $240 in June 1980, in current CPI-adjusted dollars) and added in a PMMI internal modem card after which they called up Ben Bronson's system in Chicago.
+They went from 8k S-100 memory to 16k memory cards (note: I paid CDN$315 for 16k of 8 memory chips in January 1980 and CDN$240 in June 1980, in current CPI-adjusted dollars) and added in a PMMI internal modem card after which they called up Ben Bronson's system in Chicago.

 Jud's first remote system came online May 1, 1981, being the second oldest in Toronto (with Steve Punter's PSI/Wordpro BBS coming online April 15 1981, as noted further up in this file).
 His first system had one hard disk and a 1200 baud modem, both of which were unheard of for the time.
 There were initially 50 users (including myself) and that number had increased to 500 within a few months.
 In March 1982 they wanted to add a second computer using a Corvus Multiplexer but that didn't work so they  spent the money on a second hard disk which made Mississauga RCP/M even more popular.
 At that time Mississauga RCP/M was hosted in their home and with the computers beside their bedroom